Suprio-Das/RBAC-Frontend/README.md

 # RBAC - Role Based Access Control
 This repository is a part of my MERN recap session.
 In this, I have practiced the Role Based Access Control.
+Simple frontend with full backend implementation.
 **Tools:**
 - React
 - Node JS